 dcos with no parameters:

 dcos Command line utility for the Mesosphere Datacenter Operating System (DC/OS).
 The Mesosphere DC/OS is a distributed operating system built around Apache Mesos.
 This utility provides tools for easy management of a DC/OS installation.
-Available DC/OS commands: auth Authenticate to DC/OS cluster cluster Manage connections to DC/OS clusters config Manage the DC/OS configuration file experimental Experimental commands.
-These commands are under development and are subject to change help Display help information about DC/OS job Deploy and manage jobs in DC/OS marathon Deploy and manage applications to DC/OS node Administer and manage DC/OS cluster nodes package Install and manage DC/OS software packages service Manage DC/OS services task Manage DC/OS tasks Get detailed command description with `dcos <command> --help`.
+Available DC/OS commands: auth Authenticate to DC/OS cluster backup Back up and restore cluster Manage connections to DC/OS clusters config Manage the DC/OS configuration file edgelb Manage load balancing with Edge-LB experimental Commands under development, subject to change help Display help information about DC/OS job Deploy and manage jobs in DC/OS license Use the DC/OS license marathon Deploy and manage applications to DC/OS node Administer and manage DC/OS cluster nodes package Install and manage DC/OS software packages security Manage the DC/OS certificate authority service Manage DC/OS services task Manage DC/OS tasks Get detailed command description with `dcos <command> --help`.

 Displaying the DC/OS CLI version

 DC/OS CLI 0.4.x and 0.5.x use a different structure for the location of configuration files.

 DC/OS CLI 0.4.x has a single configuration file, which by default is stored in